analogdevicesinc/msdk/Examples/MAX78000/Hello_World_Cpp/README.md

 count : 3
 ```

-You will also observe the LED (LED1 for EvKit_V1 or D1 for the Featherboard) blinking at a rate of 2Hz.
+You will also observe LED1 blinking at a rate of 1Hz.